chrisgrieser/nvim-various-textobjs/README.md

 print("baz")
 ```

-The code below achieves this by dedenting the inner indentation textobject
+The code below achieves this by dedenting the inner indentation text object
 (essentially running `<ii`), and deleting the two lines surrounding it.
 As for
 the mapping, `dsi` should make sense since this command is similar to the `ds`
 operator from [vim-surround](https://github.com/tpope/vim-surround) but
-performed on an indentation textobject.
+performed on an indentation text object.
 (It is also an intuitive mnemonic:
 Delete Surrounding Indentation.)

 ```lua